arnaudt-bojan/arnaudt-bojan/replit.md

 - **Interaction Preferences**: Ask for confirmation before implementing significant architectural changes or refactoring large portions of the codebase.
 - **Working Preferences**: Ensure all UI implementations adhere to the `design_guidelines.md` and prioritize mobile-first responsive design.
 Ensure consistent spacing and typography.
 Do not make changes to the `replit.nix` file.

+## Recent Changes (October 2025)
+- **CRITICAL FIX: Data Isolation** - Fixed a critical security issue where sellers could see other sellers' products and orders.
+Implemented seller-specific API endpoints (`/api/seller/products`, `/api/seller/orders`) that filter data by authenticated seller's ID.
+All seller dashboards now use these filtered endpoints to ensure complete data isolation.
+- **Product Schema Fix** - Created `frontendProductSchema` (omits `sellerId`) for client-side validation, while backend uses full `insertProductSchema` and automatically adds `sellerId` from authenticated user.
+This fixes form submission issues where client-side validation was failing due to missing sellerId.
+- **Category Auto-fill** - Products now auto-populate category field with "General" if no category is selected, preventing validation errors.

 ## System Architecture
 Uppshop is built with a modern web stack.
 The frontend utilizes **React, TypeScript, Tailwind CSS, and Shadcn UI** for a responsive user experience, managing state with **TanStack Query** and **React Context**, and routing with **Wouter**.
 Forms are handled by **React Hook Form** with **Zod** validation.
 The backend is an **Express.js, Node.js** application, using **PostgreSQL (Neon)** with **Drizzle ORM** for persistent data storage.